hyeon0819/L2D-Pose/README.md

 ## Datasets
 - _**Human3.6M**_ dataset can be downloaded from the official cite of [Human3.6M Dataset](http://vision.imar.ro/human3.6m/description.php).

+  - The preprocessing of the Human3.6M dataset follows the code provided [here](https://github.com/anibali/h36m-fetch).
+Please follow the instructions in the repository.

 - _**Panoptic**_ dataset can be downloaded from the official cite of [CMU Panoptic Dataset](http://domedb.perception.cs.cmu.edu/).

 The data directory tree should look like this: